 Malawi’s President Chakwera concedes election to his predecessor Mutharika

-Malawi’s President Lazarus Chakwera has conceded defeat in this month’s presidential election, ahead of the Electoral Commission’s announcement of the official results in the he largely poor southern African nation, battered by soaring costs and severe fuel shortages,
+Malawi’s President Lazarus Chakwera has conceded defeat in this month’s presidential election to his rival and predecessor, Peter Mutharika, in the largely poor Southern African nation, battered by soaring costs and severe fuel shortages.

 “It is only right that I concede defeat out of respect for your will as citizens and out of respect for the constitution,” Chakwera, 70, said in an address.